Guderian2nd/TrueHistoryAI/AI Rules.md

 IF BuildingProdResource is Tech AND Tech is TechVeryHigh THEN BuildResourceBuilding is VeryLow

-IF EnemyFightingUnitNum is FightingUnitNumHigh THEN BuildMilitaryBuilding is High IF EnemyFightingUnitNum is FightingUnitNumLow THEn BuildMilitaryBuilding is Low IF AllMyUnitEnemDist is EnemDistLow THEN BuildMilitaryBuilding is
+IF EnemyFightingUnitNum is FightingUnitNumHigh THEN BuildMilitaryBuilding is High IF EnemyFightingUnitNum is FightingUnitNumLow THEN BuildMilitaryBuilding is Low IF AllMyUnitEnemDist is EnemDistLow THEN BuildMilitaryBuilding is High IF RemainingGold is RemainGoldLow THEN BuildMilitaryBuilding is VeryLow IF RemainingLabor is RemainLaborLow THEN BuildMilitaryBuilding
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzMzQzNzY5NF19
+eyJoaXN0b3J5IjpbODQ0NTEyODUyXX0=
 -->